rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

                       +----------------+
 {{< /highlight >}}

-But you shouldn't overdo it with React's context. **So what are use cases for this approach?** For instance, your application could have a configurable colored theme.
+**What are use cases for this approach?** For instance, your application could have a configurable colored theme.
 Each component should be colored depending on the configuration.
-The configuration is fetched once from your server, but now you want to make this implicitly accessible for all components.
+The configuration is fetched once from your server, but afterward you want to make this implicitly accessible for all components.
 Therefore you could use React's context to give every component access to the colored theme.

 **How is React's context provided and consumed?** Imagine you would have component A as root component that provides the context and component C as one of the child components that consumes the context.
 The application has a colored theme that can be used to style your components.
 Thus, you want to make the colored theme available for every component via the React context.

-In your A component you provide the context.
+In your A component you would provide the context.
 It is a hardcoded colored theme property in this case, but it can be anything from component state to component props.
-Component A display component D but makes the context available to all its children.
+When the context comes from the local state, it can be even changed by using `this.setState()`.
+As you can see, Component A displays component D but makes the context available to all its children.
+In the next part, you will see how the context is made available in component C as well.

 {{< highlight javascript >}}
 class A extends React.Component {